insight-icon/cookiecutter-icon-p-rep-simple/README.md

 ## Applying

 - Run `cd <env> && chmod +x apply.sh && ./apply.sh`
-    - Might need to nudge it along by running terragrunt from within the directories
+    - Might need to nudge it along by running terragrunt from within the directories or running apply twice
+    - Sometimes there are errors with the content delivery system and various API calls
+    -
 - Run `chmod +x destroy.sh && ./destroy.sh` to destroy the resources

 ### Saving Config Values